Rakdoslover/Project-5-first/README.md

 ### Lucidcharts

-- Used for to visulize the database structure
+- Used for to visulize the database structure.

+### AWS

+- Used to store the staicfiles and media.

 [Back to Top of page](#tcontents)